teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     Algorithm: Validating SNIP authentication

+    Let N = the length of PATH, in bits.

     Let H = H_leaf(PATH, LIFESPAN, NONCE, ITEM).

     While N > 0:
        Remove the last bit of PATH; call it P.
        Remove the last digest of BRANCH; call it B.